raguay/ModalFileManager/README.md

 - Install applications that the macOS Gatekeeper will allow.
 - Drag and drop with other programs.
+- Git command line needs to be installed for downloading extensions and themes.

 ## Installation

 This project is a [Wails 2](https://wails.io/) project.
 You therefore need to have Wails, [go](https://go.dev/) language from Google, and [Node](https://nodejs.org/en/) installed on your computer.
+You will also need a working git command line to download extensions and themes.

 I've currently only build this using macOS, but it should build as is on Linux as well.
 I'm working on making this available for Windows, Linux, and macOS.

 To build the program, simply type: